mne-tools/mne-hcp/README.md

 FieldTrip uses 4th order butterworth filter.
 In MNE you might need to adjust the `*_trans_bandwidth` parameter to avoid numerical error.
+In the HCP outputs evoked responses were filtered between 0.5 and 30Hz prior to baseline correction.

+#### ICA components

+ICA components related to eye blinks and heart beats need to be removed from the data.
+Checkout the ICA slot in the output of `hcp.io.read_annot_hcp` to get the HCP ICA components.

 ### Workflows